 It’s important to buy a well fitting amber teething necklace for this reason.
 You should be able to fit two fingers between the necklace and your child’s neck while your child is wearing it, but the necklace should not be long enough for the child to bring the beads up to his or her mouth.

 Ireland’s Health Service Executive (HSE) warns very strongly against the use of amber teething necklaces.
-The reasons are the same as the potential risks we’ve talked about here and they add that:
+The reasons are the same as the potential risks we’ve talked about here.

-What’s interesting to note is that further down the page, the HSE recommends numbing gels like ones containing benzocaine instead.
-The FDA has warned that benzocaine can sometimes cause a rare but dangerous condition called methemoglobinemia, in which the oxygen in the blood stream becomes dangerously low.
+What’s interesting to note is that on the same page, the HSE recommends numbing gels with a local anaesthetic instead.
+The FDA has has warned that one of these anaesthetics, benzocaine, can cause a rare but dangerous condition called methemoglobinemia, in which the oxygen in the blood stream becomes dangerously low.
 Symptoms include pale skin and lips, fatigue, confusion, headache and elevated heart rate.
 This study documents at least 2 cases of this happening.